quinlivanb/cat_sprayer/README.md

 the water inlet of the pipe.
 In my prototype I'm controlling the motor with a Tip 120, this is controlled by pin 18 of the pi.
 It's important to include a 'fly back' diode across the motor to protect the pi and a 1k resistor on the pin controlling the Tip 120.
 It's also a good idea to use a 10k tie-down resistor to ensure the pump is not triggered during startup/shutdown of the pi.
+Circuit diagrams will be included soon!

 ![Current Testing](images/current_testing.jpeg)